MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab02_Create_Export_Configuration_Package.md

    1. Open the exported excel file from the download folder.

-   2. Enter the information as provided by Contoso.
+   2. Enter the information as provided by Contoso in the scenario description above, or use the provided Vendor Import.xlsx file.

    3. Save the excel file.

 ## Exercise 2: Import and apply a configuration package